 Enable Google Seller Ratings

 You can enable Google Seller ratings on your business’s paid Google search ads.
 Google Seller ratings allow potential customers to see how your current customers are rating your product.

-Enabling these Google Seller ratings will make your Google AdWords campaigns more efficient.
+Enabling these Google Seller ratings will make your Google Ads campaigns more efficient.
 A higher click-through rate means a higher quality score, lower cost per click, and more customers.

 In order to enable Google Seller ratings, your business does have to meet certain requirements.
 Your business must have received at least 100 reviews from your country in the last 12 months and a composite rating of at least 3.5 stars.

 This review requirement is rolling.
 Your business will need 100 reviews for the last 12 months through the entire length of the campaign.
 In order to maintain Google seller ratings, you need to have a constant stream of new reviews.
 That makes it even more important to make sure that you are consistently soliciting reviews from customers.

 While review signals help Google determine local search ranking, it’s not the only factor that matters.
 Another significant factor is citation signals.
 Citation signals relate to your business having consistent listings on different websites.
 That includes your name, address, phone number, and website.

 When search engines find conflicting or outdated listings on businesses on different websites, they find your business less trustworthy.
 That leads to a decline in your business’s search ranking and, ultimately, a decline in the number of customers who find your business.